 In June of 1998, the car went back on the blocks for a new rebuild and update.
 The GR8PMKN above was the result.
 I enjoyed the car and its limited notoriety until sold in 2004.
 From 1999 until the day it was sold, the car was driven in pretty much this form (a few add-ons and upgrades along the way) almost daily with weather permitting.
 It ventured to Wichita, KS., Tulsa, OK. twice, Dallas, TX., Kansas City area numerous times and Nashville, TN.
 4 times for Chevelle shows.
 As before, the car was never trailered to any event and saw another 32,000 miles before being sold in July of 2004.

-My last El Camino was purchased in September of 2001 and was recently sold in August of 2012.
+My last El Camino was purchased in September of 2001 but had to sell in August of 2012.